gummikana/NoMoreMoney/rules.md

 The security deposit that the Banker and borrower agreed on, taken from the borrower's personal gold supply.

 Loans acquired this round don't have to paid back until the next round.

+Example: Anna is currently the Banker and she announces "Does anyone want a loan?".
+Ari is always after for more money, so he asks for a loan of 150.

+After some haggling, Anna and Ari agree to loan of 80 with 2 gold as security for 4 rounds with 21 as the installment amount.
+Anna pays 8 (8 is 10% of 80) to the printing press.
+Ari takes the 80 (the full amount of the loan) from the printing press.
+He also takes the 4 round loan card and takes one of Anna's cubes and places it on the lowest spot on the loan card.
+He also takes 21 from the printing press and puts it on the loan card as a reminder of how much he has to pay each round.
+And he puts 2 of his gold pieces on the card as the security.

 4. Auction of Investment Cards
 ------------------------------